 Here is another example.
 Numerous "experts" have had to agree that the origins of the huge storms that periodically strike the coasts of the United States and eastern Asia are undoubtedly found in climactic changes brought about by human activity.
-On the other hand, in the face of the series of earthquakes that shook the entire planet in the summer of 1999, the experts thought it good to reassure public opinion that in this case at least the responsibility lies elsewhere, in the unfathomable workings of nature.
-This may be true, but whatever they say about the causes, they fail to consider the effects of these cataclysms.
-If seismic tremors escape human control, we are facing a natural fact in which we are unable to intervene and to which we can only submit; but when these tremors destroy the modern cities of Greece causing deaths and injuries while leaving the acropoli intact, then we are facing a social question.
-To build houses, apartments, entire cities, using building techniques and city planning projects intended to bring the highest level of ecothe effects of one's behavior and changing this on the basis of such foresightedness.
-But the cog in a machine has no foresight; it has no need of foresight; it can never do anything but spin.
-Therefore, it is no longer possible to attribute the fault for an action to anyone, even if the action was most aberrant.
+On the other hand, in the face of the series of earthquakes that shook the entire planet in the summer of 1999, the experts thought it good to reassure public opinion that in this case at least the responsibility lies elsewhere, of the main street, the multiplicity of parties, which has been proclaimed as a sure sign of democratic health because it supposedly guarantees the possibility of choice, thence of "freedom", is seen ever more clearly for what it is: a competition between identical things.